What can I do as a Physicist?What can I do as a Physicist?

 Radiation Dose Resources

-We encourage you to visit the Dose Optimization Taskforce Page of the Society of Nuclear Medicine and Molecular Imaging (SNMMI) as an additional resource.
+We encourage you to visit the Dose Optimization Page of the Society of Nuclear Medicine and Molecular Imaging (SNMMI) as an additional resource.

 Medical Professionals